BodBodBod/Unicornion/README.md

 ## About Me 👨🏻‍🏫
 <div>

-I am a passionate data analyst developing in **product analytics** and Data Science in general.
-Great love for the presentation of ideas, products and results ❤️
+I am a passionate data analyst developing in **product analytics** and Data Science in general. <br> Great love for the presentation of ideas, products and results ❤️

 ## Skills 💻
 <div>